eduubessa/eduubessa/README.md

  Hi, I'm <a href="https://www.eduardobessa.pt/">Eduardo Bessa</a></h1>

 I work as a Web designer and Web Developer with (UI/UX) design skills (front-end designer).
-I'm based in Leiria, Portugal 🇵🇹.
+I'm based in Leiria, 🇵🇹.

 ## My Statistics